astroandes/astroandes.github.io/about.md

 ---
 layout: page
-title: About
+title: Members
 permalink: /about/
 ---

-Website for the computational astrophysics research group from Universidad de los Andes (Colombia)

-email: astroandes[at]uniandes.edu.co
+We are the members of AstroAndes: